soderlind/mediamanager/README.md

 When inserting media in the block editor:

-1. Open the Media Library modal
+1. Open the Media Library modal from a block (e.g., Image or Gallery block etc.)
 2. Use the folder sidebar to filter by folder
 3. Select your media as usual